 Best PEEK filaments

-PEEK filament is expensive — around $300-500 per kilo — but the benefits are clear: extremely high quality parts can be produced.
+PEEK filament is expensive — and can cost $300-500+ per kilo — but the benefits are clear: extremely high quality parts can be produced.
 We recommend the following PEEK filaments for use in high-quality rapid prototyping projects:

 - Matterhackers PEEK filaments